-If your mains pressure is low this might not be a problem, but then you need to consider if introducing an unvented cylinder is the best option as it will provide water directly from the mains at the same low pressure.
+If your mains pressure is low then you need to consider if introducing an unvented cylinder is the best option as it will provide water directly from the mains at the same low pressure.
 Some people with vented cylinders who have problems with low mains pressure will install an additional pump to boost the flow.

-- How many bathrooms do you have?
-If you have 2 or more then a vented cylinder is the better option.
+If you have 2 or more bathrooms a vented cylinder may be the better option.
 This is because the cold water tank provides lots of water at the same time with no effect on pressure.
 An unvented tank relies on the flow of the mains which, if directed to too many outlets at once, will split and weaken.
 This shouldn't be an issue in homes with up to 2 bathrooms.

-- The simpler and cheaper option to install is a vented cylinder.
-Unvented cylinders require specialist installation and ongoing maintenance to keep them working at optimum levels.
+The simpler and cheaper option to install is a vented cylinder.
+Unvented cylinders require specialist installation (the engineer must have a G3 Unvented Hot Water qualification in addition to being Gas Safe registered) and ongoing maintenance to keep them working at optimum levels.

 Running costs will be affected by your cylinder's heating method.
 Vented and unvented cylinders can be heated either directly or indirectly.

 There is a potential problem with choosing an indirect heating system.
 There is a chance that your boiler could fail and leave you with no hot water.
 You can prepare for this by also having an immersion heater in your cylinder that you can switch on in hot water emergencies.